Electronic Structure Theory for Electronic Excitation and Dynamics: Materials and Condensed Phase Systems

 A. Schleife, E. Draeger, V. Anisimov, A. Correa, Y. Kanai

-A major effort in this thrust is on the investigation of electronic stopping dynamics, which describes non-linear energy transfer electronic excitation from highly energetic charged particles (e.g. protons/alpha-particles).
-Understanding this non-equilibrium process on the atomistic scale from first principles is fundamental to various technological applications (e.g. aerospace electronics, proton beam therapy, etc).
-Another effort in this area is to study novel electron transport properties in extended systems.
-For example, we have been investigating Floquet topological phase in molecular systems using first-principles theory.
+A major effort in this thrust is devoted to investigating electronic stopping dynamics, which describes the nonlinear energy transfer from energetic charged particles (e.g., protons and alpha particles) to materials via electronic excitation.
+Understanding this nonequilibrium process at the atomistic scale in condensed matter systems is fundamental to a wide range of technological applications, including aerospace electronics and proton beam therapy.
+Another key direction involves exploring novel electron transport phenomena in extended systems.
+For instance, we have been studying Floquet topological phases in molecular systems using first-principles theory.

 Read recent publications in this area: